ChicagoHAI/idea-explorer/ARCHITECTURE_AND_ROADMAP.md

 # Idea-Explorer: Architecture & Roadmap

-> **TL;DR**: Idea-Explorer is an open-source framework for exploring research ideas with AI agents.
+> **TL;DR**: Idea-Explorer is an open-source AI scientist for exploring research ideas with AI agents.
 This document explains how it works and where we're headed based on lessons learned from running weekly competitions.

 ---